SamuelHernandez20/ETL_From_CSV_File/README.md

 v_categoría_nacional VARCHAR2(20) := 'Nacional';
 BEGIN
 ```
-2. In the body of procedure, I define a condicional section, and im evaluate the follow logic: if the country is neither `España` nor `México`, assign in output parameter: `p_categoria` this variable: `v_categoría_internacional`.
+2. In the body of procedure, I define a conditional section, and im evaluate the follow logic: if the country is neither `España` nor `México`, assign in output parameter: `p_categoria` this variable: `v_categoría_internacional`.
-   Otherwhise, I save: 'v_categoría_nacional' in output parameter: `p_categoria`.
+   Otherwise, I save: 'v_categoría_nacional' in output parameter: `p_categoria`.

 ```sql
 BEGIN